 The commencement exercise followed next.
 The middle aisle was off-limits to parents; only the school’s official photographers had access to it.
 We were seated in front but on the right side of the auditorium, which explains why we only got side shots of our son.

 My son has grown to be a smart, confident and outspoken young man, thanks to the three wonderful years at The SchoolRoom.
 When I first enrolled him, I was appalled at the high cost of preschool tuition.
-Now I realize that investing in my son’s education is worth more than a pot of gold or bullion gold bars.
+Now I realize that investing in my son’s education is worth more than a pot of gold.

 How time flies!
 I still can’t believe that my son is already going to big school this coming June.
 That’s another phase of motherhood that I have yet to master.
 I hope that he will enjoy his new school, that he will be comfortable around his new teacher/s and classmates, and that he won’t get bullied.